-- Nearly 1.5 million Virginia residents are enrolled in Medicare; 15 percent are under age 65 and eligible due to a disability.
+- Nearly 1.5 million residents are enrolled in Medicare in Virginia; 15 percent are under age 65 and eligible due to a disability.

 - Fewer than one in five Virginia Medicare beneficiaries are enrolled in Medicare Advantage plans.

-- All counties in Virginia have Medicare Advantage plans available, with plan availability ranging from just seven plans in Accomack County to 34 plans in Loudoun County.
+- All counties in Virginia have Medicare Advantage plans available, with plan availability ranging from 15 plans in Culpepper County to 46 plans in Loudoun County.

-- There are 27 stand-alone Part D prescription plans available in Virginia in 2019, with premiums ranging from about $15 to $97 per month.
-More than 950,000 Virginia Medicare beneficiaries have Part D coverage, either under stand-alone plans or as part of their Medicare Advantage coverage.
+- There are 30 stand-alone Part D prescription plans available in Virginia in 2019, with premiums ranging from about $7 to $86 per month.
+More than a million Virginia Medicare beneficiaries have Part D coverage, either under stand-alone plans or as part of their Medicare Advantage coverage.

-- Per-enrollee Original Medicare spending in Virginia is about 8 percent lower than the national average.
+- Per-enrollee spending for Medicare in Virginia is about 8 percent lower than the national average.

 Medicare enrollment in Virginia

-Most Americans become eligible for Medicare when they turn 65.
-But nationwide, there are nearly 10 million people under the age of 65 who are covered by Medicare, accounting for about 16 percent of all Medicare beneficiaries.
+Most Americans become eligible for Medicare enrollment when they turn 65.
+But nationwide, there are nearly 10 million people under the age of 65 who have Medicare coverage, accounting for about 15 percent of all Medicare beneficiaries.
 This is because Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or has kidney failure or ALS.
-In Virginia, 15 percent of Medicare beneficiaries were under age 65 as of 2016.
+As of 2017, 14 percent of Medicare eligibility in Virginia was for beneficiaries under age 65.

-In Alabama, Kentucky, and Mississippi, 23 percent of Medicare beneficiaries are disabled and under age 65.
+In Alabama, Arkansas, Kentucky, and Mississippi, 22 percent of Medicare beneficiaries are disabled and under age 65.
 At the other end of the spectrum, just 9 percent of Hawaii’s Medicare beneficiaries are eligible due to disability.

 Medicare Advantage in Virginia

 Medicare Advantage plans are offered by private insurers, so plan availability varies from one area to another.
-All 95 counties and 38 independent cities in Virginia have Medicare Advantage plans available in 2019, but plan availability ranges from just seven plans in Accomack County to 34 plans in Loudoun County.
+All 95 counties and 38 independent cities in Virginia have Medicare Advantage plans available for 2021, but plan availability ranges from 15 plans in Culpepper County to 46 plans in Loudoun County.

 As of 2017, just 17 percent of Virginia Medicare beneficiaries were enrolled in Medicare Advantage plans; nationwide, the average was 33 percent at that point.
-As of December 2018, total private Medicare enrollment in Virginia (not counting people with private supplemental coverage like Part D and Medigap) stood at 301,324 people, or a little more than 20 percent of the state’s Medicare population.
+As of September 2020, total private Medicare enrollment in Virginia (not counting people with private supplemental coverage like Part D and Medigap) stood at 394,708 people, or a little more than a quarter of the state’s Medicare population.
 Most of those enrollees had Medicare Advantage plans, but there are also some people in Virginia who have Medicare Cost plans, which are a type of private Medicare coverage.
-The other 1,181,212 Medicare beneficiaries in Virginia had Original Medicare as of late 2018.
+The other 1,152,353 Medicare beneficiaries in Virginia had Original Medicare as of 2020.

 Medigap in Virginia

-Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
+Original Medicare does not limit out-of-pocket healthcare costs (coinsurance and deductibles), so most enrollees maintain some form of supplemental coverage.
 Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
 But for those who don’t, Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had Original Medicare on its own.

-393,691 Virginia Medicare beneficiaries had Medigap coverage as of 2016, according to an AHIP analysis.
+429,851 beneficiaries of Medicare in Virginia had Medigap coverage as of 2018, according to an AHIP analysis.
 That’s about a third of the state’s Original Medicare beneficiaries (Medigap coverage cannot be used with Medicare Advantage plans).